MyroG/MyroP-s-Arcade-Machine/README.md

 # Credits and attribution

-No need to credit me, but if you want to add me to the credits you can mention my VRChat name (MyroP, which is different from the name on GitHub) with a link to this GitHub page.
+No need to credit me, but if you want to add me to the credits you can :
+- Mention my VRChat name (MyroP, which is different from the name on GitHub)
+- And if you want you can also add a link to this GitHub page.

 # Socials & Support